Stephanie Tubbs Jones Child Welfare Services Program

 Length and Time Phasing of Assistance

-Grant awards are made on a quarterly basis, and are available for obligation and liquidation in the FY granted and in the subsequent FY.
-Funds are disbursed through the U.S. Department of Health and Human Services Payment Management System (PMS).
+Awards are made on a quarterly basis, and are available for obligation and liquidation in the FY awarded and in the subsequent FY.
+Post award, the Division of Payment Management will establish an account from which a recpient may draw down award funds.
 Method of awarding/releasing assistance: Quarterly.

 Who do I contact about this opportunity?